ezra-bible-app/ezra-bible-app/README.md

 ## Feedback
 To give feedback (bug reports, feature requests) please use the Github issue system.
-Click [here](https://github.com/ezra-project/ezra-project/issues/new) to file a new Issue for Ezra Bible App.
+Click [here](https://github.com/ezra-project/ezra-project/issues/new) to file a new Issue for Ezra Project.

 [latest]: https://github.com/ezra-project/ezra-project/releases/latest

 ## Join the team!
-Your contributions to Ezra Bible App are very welcome!
+Your contributions to Ezra Project are very welcome!
 At the moment this is a small project with one maintainer.
 It would be great to have a team developing this software!
 Ideally you should bring some experience in working with web-based frontends, specifically HTML, CSS, JavaScript.
 Furthermore, experience with relational database design is a plus.
 However, if you're not a developer you can still help with testing, translation and user documentation!